itcenterofexcellence/miniproject/README.md

 9. Add an alert pop up so that when you click the X to delete a task, a pop message says *"Are you sure you want to delete this task?"*

-10. Implement a feature of your own design
+10. Create a READ ME file in your own GitHub project repositor.
+Use this to document the steps you took, any challenges, and the resources you utilized to complete your project.

 ### Be sure to review your project to ensure you have implemented all of the steps outlined above
 ---